Information before you go

 The only drawback is that it's located on the busy main road that runs straight through Candidasa.
 Nonetheless its location is close to restaurants making it easy to find something nice for dinner.

 The best thing about this home stay is that it is covered with huge palm trees and from their pavilion you have fantastic ocean view from where you can see the local fishermen.
 Be aware that there is cold water only.
-Restaurants are (US$15 per night per night (single bungalow for 2) or US$27 per night (double level)
+Rooms are (US$15 per night per night (single bungalow for 2) or US$27 per night (double level)

 Home > Candi Dasa Ins and Outs